Daipu/Exhaustive-evaluation-of-TCP-Westwood-in-Multirate-802.11/README.md

 plot "file_name.plotme" using 1:2 title "Base" with line

-that will give us a plot between throughput ann time.that gives a graph between throughput and time.
+that will give us a plot/graph between throughput and time.

 # References